runem/web-component-analyzer/README.md

 VSCode supports a JSON format called [vscode custom data](https://github.com/microsoft/vscode-custom-data) for the built in html editor which is set using `html.customData` vscode setting.
 Web Component Analyzer can output this format.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#how-does-this-tool-analyze-my-components)

-## ➤ How does this tool analyze my components?

-This tool extract information about your components by looking at your code directly and by looking at your JSDoc comments.

-**Code**: Web Component Analyzer supports multiple libraries.
-[Click here](https://github.com/runem/web-component-analyzer/blob/master/ANALYZE.md) for an overview of how each library is analyzed.

-**JSDoc**: Read next section to learn more about how JSDoc is analyzed.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#how-to-document-your-components-using-jsdoc)